MyRoute-app

 Route Summary

-Part 3 of the Southern Dozen is a originally a 66 miles tour from Johnson City Virginia to Greenville and back.
+This “Places of the Past” route is part 3 of the Southern Dozen and was originally a 66 mile tour from Johnson City Virginia to Greenville and back.
 It has been extended to 115 miles.

 Share this route